 The trees formed the first temples of the gods, and even at the present day, the country people, preserving in all their simplicity their ancient rites, consecrate the finest among their trees to some divinity; indeed, we feel ourselves inspired to adoration, not less by the sacred groves and their very stillness, than by the statues of the gods, resplendent as they are with gold and ivory. (..)
 It is our belief that the Sylvans, the Fauns, and various kinds of goddess Nymphs, have the tutelage of the woods, and we look upon those deities as especially appointed to preside over them by the will of heaven. (translation by John Bostock anf H.T.
 Riley).

 The lower terrace

-At the very beginning the Asclepeion was just a clearance in a sacred wood and even after the construction of terraces and temples the surrounding wood remained an essential part of the holy site (the early days of Rome were associated with a sacred wood too).
+At the very beginning the Asclepeion was just a clearance in a sacred wood, similar to the Oracle of Dodoni, and even after the construction of terraces and temples the surrounding wood remained an essential part of the holy site (the early days of Rome were associated with a sacred wood too).

 The Koans dedicated more statues to Claudius than to any other emperor.